mozadeh/pronto/README.md

 ## Note

-This was a demo app presented at UC Berkeley Play Conference Hackathon 2014 ```https://www.facebook.com/playconference/```
+This was a (demo) app presented at UC Berkeley Play Conference Hackathon 2014 ```https://www.facebook.com/playconference/``` The app won 1st prize + Audience prize at the hackathon

 ## Description